Skip to main content

 2. Amyloidosis

-It sometimes takes medical detective work to diagnose amyloidosis because symptoms can be the same as other conditions, such as carpal tunnel syndrome.
-Other red flags for possible amyloidosis include an irregular heartbeat, difficulty swallowing, shortness of breath, severe fatigue and swelling in the legs and ankles.
+It sometimes takes medical detective work to diagnose amyloidosis because symptoms – such as numbness, tingling, pain and loss of function in the hand and fingers – can be the same as other conditions, such as carpal tunnel syndrome.
+You also may notice symptoms such as irregular heartbeat, difficulty swallowing, shortness of breath, severe fatigue and swelling in the legs and ankles.
+Our team works together across specialties to diagnosis you and design your treatment plan.

 How is amyloidosis diagnosed?

-If your doctor suspects amyloidosis, you will be closely followed through a variety of screening tests, including a technetium-99m pyrophosphate scintigraphy (PYP).
-The PYP scintigraphy for diagnosing TTR cardiac amyloidosis is imaging developed by Sabahat Bokhari, MD, of Lehigh Valley Heart and Vascular Institute.
+If your doctor suspects amyloidosis, you will be closely followed through a variety of screening tests, including blood tests.
+You will also undergo a special imaging study known as technetium-99m pyrophosphate scintigraphy (PYP).

 Early treatment is important